chipweinberger/dart_melty_soundfont/README.md

 ## Maintanence

-Apart from breaking changes to the Dart language (rare), this package has no external dependencies and should work on any Dart SDK >=2.12 indefinitely.
+Apart from breaking changes to the Dart language (rare), since this package has no dependencies it should work on any Dart SDK >=2.12 indefinitely.
 This package was written against Dart SDK 2.16.1.

 ## Example

 Ssynthesize a simple chord:

 ```
 // Necessary Imports
 import 'package:dart_melty_soundfont/dart_melty_soundfont.dart';
 import 'package:flutter/services.dart' show rootBundle;